 Start your own Facebook page or Twitter page and let people know that this is a vital issue to you, and that you want to connect with like-minded people that do not want to see this epidemic of gun violence as the new “normal”.

 The Newtown Action Alliance stages several events throughout the year to show our support for sensible gun laws, and to demonstrate to the leaders in Washington, DC that we are not going away, and that our voices will continue to be heard.

 You can be part of our efforts by joining our events, or by getting involved in your community.
 Activities all across the country show our leaders, and the media, that we will not be intimidated by the gun lobby and their supporters.

 Sign up for our newsletters here so that you will know what activities are being planned, what progress is being made throughout the country in terms of legislation, campaigns to #EndGunViolence, and how you can lend a hand and a voice.

-Please don’t let the NRA win.
-Let’s #OutShoutTheGunLobby.
-Please contact your Congressional Reps at 202-224-3121 to let them know that you don’t support these dangerous gun bills that impact our public safety.
+Please contact your Congressional Reps at 202-224-3121 to let them know that you support common sense gun laws and you don’t support the NRA’s dangerous gun bills that impact our public safety.

-We hand-delivered the following letter to all members of Congress on the 4th anniversary of the Sandy Hook tragedy.
+We hand-delivered the following letter to all Members of Congress on the 5th anniversary of the Sandy Hook tragedy.
 When you speak to your representatives, please urge them to support these federal gun bills that will help to end gun violence in our nation.

 -Newtown Action Alliance